 It is always your responsibility to check the thickness of ice before you go out on it, so make sure the ice is safe to walk on, and then go out a few feet and drill your check hole.
 Make sure you remember the difference between white and clear ice.

 There are several different ways to check the thickness of ice depending on what tools you already have and your budget.
 Below are just a few different ways that you can check, and I think you probably have a few of these in your tool box already.

 - Chisel: You can buy a specific ice chisel or you can use a chisel you might have in your box to make a small hole in the ice.
 This may take you a little time to hammer and chisel a hole, but is the cheapest option.

 - Cordless Drill: If you dont mind using your drill, you can drill small pilot holes in the ice very quickly with this, but be careful to not set it out in the ice where it can get wet, or you will be out one drill.

-- Ice Auger: Ice augers are usually for more experienced ice fishers that go a lot because these are gas powered augers that will drill the size hole you can fish through, but cost a bit more money, and not really recommended for first time ice fishers.
+- Ice Auger: Ice augers are usually for more experienced ice fishers that go a lot because these are gas-powered augers that will drill the size hole you can fish through, but cost a bit more money, and are not really recommended for first-time ice fishers.